 (b) The smell of the flower attracts insects.

-Name two characteristics of flowers in which pollination occur by wind.
+Name two characteristics of flowers in which pollination occurs by wind.

 Special features of wind-pollinated flowers: